macc-hpc/docs/content/environment-modules/_index.md

 # Environment Modules

-This section will cover the basic usage of environment modules and virtual environments, such Lmod and pyenv.
+This section will cover the basic usage of environment modules and virtual environments, such Lmod and virtualenv.